-This does not block junior shooters from winning medals in the senior individual section or from being members of teams.
-If this occurs they may get two medals.
-However, this is at the discretion of the Championship Organisers / Match Director.
-If there are insufficient 'Junior' entrants to enable to medal place, entrants will be combined into a Senior overall Individual Award.
+This does not prohibit junior shooters from winning medals in the senior individual section or from being members of teams.
+If this occurs, they will get two medals.
+If there are insufficient Junior entrants to enable to medal place, entrants will be combined into a Senior overall Individual Award.